VersioningGoat/versioning-goat/README.md

     It's a bit complicated as a feature, so we should support a use case where updates are only called via cron.
- * Allow importing from other static file sources besides Sourceforge (this requires running imports on a schedule/cron)
+ * Allow importing from other static file sources besides Sourceforge (this requires running imports on a schedule/cron) DONE
  * Allow importing from other versioning systems, like SVN
   * Including Sourceforge SVN and Git, if many projects use them - seems like not.
  * Command for one-time sync of all projects